Fragment Growing Validation Dataset

 Cross-Growing Set

-Pairs of ligands bound to the same pocket but in different PDB structures that could conceptually be grown from one another by extending or modifying one part of one of the ligands were mined from the PDBBind Refined Set[1].
+Pairs of ligands bound to the same pocket but in different PDB structures that could conceptually be grown from one another by extending or modifying one part of one of the ligands were mined from the PDBbind Refined Set[1].
 The ligands of all pockets were compared to each other in a pairwise maximum common substructure search to find a common core.
-The variable parts, in other words the potential fragments, were filtered according to the same rules as in the self-growing set.
-Furthermore, to ensure the binding mode of the two ligands was equivalent, the position and direction of the exit bonds were compared.
+The variable parts, in other words, the potential fragments, were filtered according to the same rules as in the self-growing set.
+We ensure equivalent binding modes by requiring the position and direction of the exit bonds to be similar.

 Ensemble Validation

-RMSD clustered ensembles of binding sites from the PDB were generated for all test cases of the cross-growing set using SIENA[3].
-SIENA was run in the "docking" configuration, which implies, for example, binding site sequence identity.
-SIENA output was limited to five binding site conformations using the built-in all-atom clustering.
+RMSD-clustered ensembles of binding sites from the PDB were generated for all test cases of the cross-growing set using SIENA[4] in the "Docking" configuration.
+It implies, for example, binding site sequence identity.
+The output was limited to five binding site conformations using the built-in all-atom clustering.
 The SIENA query binding site was the input binding site of the cross-growing test case in question, not the reference binding site.
-A minimum of two binding site conformations was necessary for a test case to be included in the ensemble flexibility subset.
-Note that the reference binding site containing the ligand to be grown is excluded from the binding site ensemble.
+A minimum of two binding site conformations was necessary for inclusion in the ensemble flexibility subset.
+Note that the reference binding site containing the ligand is not part of the binding site ensemble.

 Water Replacement